-The consolidated financial statements include the financial statements of Cyclopharm and its subsidiaries as listed below.
+The consolidated financial statements include the financial statements of Cyclopharm and its subsidiaries as stated below.
 Balances and transactions between the Company and its subsidiaries, which are related parties of the Company have been eliminated on consolidation and are not disclosed in this note.

-The following table provides the total amount of transactions that were entered into with related parties for the relevant financial year (for information regarding outstanding balances at year-end, refer to Note 9 Trade and Other Receivables and Note 15 Trade and Other Payables):
+The following table provides the total amount of transactions that were entered into with related parties for the relevant financial year (for information regarding outstanding balances at year-end, refer to Note 9 Trade and Other Receivables and Note 15 Trade and Other Payables:

-Purchases from related parties Amounts owed by/(to) related parties
+Purchases from related parties \$ Amounts owed to related parties \$

-\$ \$

-Cell Structures Pty Ltd 2021 50,069
+Cell Structures Pty Ltd 2021 50,069 -

-Cell Structures Pty Ltd 2020 53,971 (25,035)
+2020 53,971 (25,035)